William Walker Atkinson: New Thought magazine

-He then met Sydney Flower, who had previously worked for several years with Dr. Parkyn as his business manager and publicist, as well as editor of the Hypnotic Magazine, the house organ of Parkyn's Chicago School of Psychology.
-By that time, Flower had also established himself as a prominent New Thought publisher and entrepreneur, and Atkinson joined him in his publishing ventures.
-In December, 1901 he assumed editorship of Flower's popular New Thought magazine, a post which he held until 1905.
-During these years he built for himself an enduring place in the hearts of its readers.
-Article after article flowed from his pen.
-Meanwhile, he also founded his own Psychic Club and the Atkinson School of Mental Science.
-Both were located in the same building as Flower's Psychic Research and New Thought Publishing Company.
+In November 1901, Parkyn brought Atkinson together with his longtime protege, Sydney B. Flower, to establish New Thought magazine.
+Flower had worked with Parkyn for several years as his business manager and publicist, as well as editor of The Hypnotic Magazine, and secretary of the Chicago School of Psychology.
+The new journal would fully shift emphasis from clinical instruction to the metaphysical and philosophical foundations of the mental sciences, presenting its material in the language of the New Thought movement.

+In December, 1901 he assumed editorship of New Thought magazine, a post which he held until 1905.
+During these years he built for himself an enduring place in the hearts of its readers with article after article flowing from his pen.
+Meanwhile, he also founded his own Success Circle and briefly ran his Atkinson School of Mental Science.
+Both were located in the same building as the Psychic Research Company and New Thought Publishing Company.
-He was responsible for helping to publish the magazines Suggestion (1900–1901), New Thought (1901–1905) and Advanced Thought (1906–1916).

-Atkinson was a past president of the International New Thought Alliance.